 - Explorers generally feel experienced with the topic and indicated that topic quality is merely ‘OK’.
 Perhaps the topic is too simple – it isn’t offering advanced information or challenging explorers?

 In typical Tribal Habits style, these options are all a simple checkbox in your topics.
 Tribal Habits then creates the polls in your topics and branding, manages the explorer navigation and captures the data.
 The team at Tribal Habits can also review your topic results to provide advice on improving your topics too.
-In this way, Tribal Habits helps any professional services training activities capture amazing topic and explorer data, even if you don’t know anything about training evaluation!
+In this way, Tribal Habits helps any organisation capture amazing topic and explorer data, even if you don’t know anything about training evaluation!

 Whether you use Tribal Habits for your topic creation, or other training delivery methods, take a moment to review these polls and see how you might improve your Kirkpatrick Level 1 reviews to boost the initial quality of your training.